computational-expression/activity01/README.md

 Enter your first number: 10
 Enter your second number: 3

-Alice, here are your calculation results:
+Amir, here are your calculation results:
 ================================
 10.0 + 3.0 = 13.0
 10.0 - 3.0 = 7.0